thejat/dynamic-network-growth-models/readme.md

-### Code for the paper "New Algorithms for Inference in Graph Sequence Models" (2017)
+### Code for the paper "Block-Structure Based Time-Series Models For Graph Sequences" (2017)

-This codebase is for algorithms proposed in the aforementioned [paper](https://theja.org/#).
+This codebase is for algorithms proposed in the aforementioned [paper](https://arxiv.org/abs/1804.08796).
 It consists of the following python scripts:

   * graph_generators.py : has the synthetic/real instance generators
   * graph_estimators.py : has the proposed algorithms